 Signs Your Partner Is Possessive

-If you still aren’t sure what possession entails, then seeing some examples may help.
-Consider these red flags that your partner is more interested in control than love.
+If you still aren’t sure what possessiveness in a relationship looks like, consider these red flags that show your partner is more interested in controlling you than genuinely caring for you.

 1. They Put Restrictions on Your Actions

-If your partner says they don’t like it when you hang out with certain friends or forbids you from going somewhere you like to spend time, it’s a sign of possession.
+If your partner says they don’t like it when you hang out with certain friends or forbids you from going somewhere you like to spend time, it’s a sign of controlling behavior.
 Your partner is trying to control your movements and keep you dependent on them.

 2. They Want to Spend All Their Time With You